plomino/PlominoDoc/docs/classes.rst

 PlominoDatabase
 ===============

+.. note:: The includes methods inherited from base classes.

 ``callScriptMethod(self, scriptname, methodname, *args)``
-    calls a method named methodname in a file named scriptname, stored in the ``resources`` folder.
+    Calls a method named ``methodname`` in a file named ``scriptname``, stored in the ``resources`` folder.
 If the called method allows it, you may pass some arguments.

 ``createDocument(self)``
-    returns a new empty document.
+    Returns a new empty document.

 ``deleteDocument(self, doc)``
-    deletes the document
+    Delete the document from database.

 ``deleteDocuments(self, ids=None, massive=True)``
-    batch delete documents from database.
-If ``massive`` is ``True``, the ``onDelete`` formula and index updating are not performed (use 1`refreshDB1` to update).
+    Batch delete documents from database.
+If ``massive`` is ``True``, the ``onDelete`` formula and index updating are not performed (use ``refreshDB`` to update).

+``getAgent(self, agentid)``
+    Return a PlominoAgent, or None.

 ``getAgents(self)``
-    returns all the PlominoAgent objects stored in the database.
+    Returns all the PlominoAgent objects stored in the database.

 ``getAllDocuments(self)``
-    returns catalog brains for all the PlominoDocument objects stored in the database.
+    Returns catalog brains for all the PlominoDocument objects stored in the database.

 ``getCurrentUser(self)``
-    returns the current user.
+    Returns the current user.

 ``getCurrentUserRights(self)``
-    returns the current user's access rights.
+    Returns the current user's access rights.

 ``getCurrentUserRoles(self)``
     returns the current user's roles.

 ``getDocument(self, docid)``
-    returns the PlominoDocument object corresponding to the identifier.
+    Returns the PlominoDocument object corresponding to the identifier, or ``None``.

 ``getForm(self, formname)``
     returns the PlominoForm object corresponding to the identifier.